glare-labs/tailwindcss-material-tokens/README.md

 # tailwindcss-material-tokens

+_If you wish, you are welcome to submit a document update request_

+---

-Import the tokens of web components in material 3 into tailwindcss and use them through plugins.
+Import the Material Design tokens into tailwindcss and use them through plugins.

 + ESM Supported Only
 + Typescript Supported